lsst/rtn-104/index.md

 ## Rucio Storage Element Configuration
 Rucio requires that specific storage technology be utilized in order to support the deployment of an RSE.
 [RTN-032](https://rtn-032.lsst.io/#specification-of-rucio-storage-element-rse) details requirements in more specificity (in the context of multi-site processing operations).
 Present RSEs have been configured utilizing [EOS](https://eos-web.web.cern.ch/eos-web/) and [dCache](https://www.dcache.org/), while [XRootD](https://xrootd.org/) is also known to be supported.

-Once the correct storage technology is available, a storage endpoint my be configured.
+Once the correct storage technology is available, a storage endpoint may be configured.
 Examples of existing storage endpoints include:
 - Canada
   - URL: `https://eos-mgm-0.keel-dev.arbutus.cloud:8443/eos/keel-dev.arbutus.cloud/data/lsst`
   - Storage Technology: EOS v5.3 (XrootD/5.7.2)